-This smooth forest-green tart is a recipe from my time as sous chef at Heartland.
+This smooth forest green spinach tart is a recipe from my time as sous chef at Heartland.
 We had two daily changing tasting menus: one vegetarian, one meat.
 The vegetarian menu was always the tricky one for me, as cooking good meat by comparison, is easy, you just cook it.

-One week I thought of a new dish a sort of dinosaur kale and parmesan custard that I would bake in a crust on sheet trays, and then cut out into little rounds.
-You can make them in advance, and they take well to lots of different garnishes throughout the season when dark, leafy greens are growing.
-My boss liked it too, and we ended up putting a home version of it in his book Heartland: Farm Forward Recipes From the Great Midwest a few years ago.
+One week I thought of a new dish.
+It was a spinach and parmesan custard baked in a crust on sheet trays and cut out into rounds.
+You can make them in advance and serve them with many different garnishes.
+My boss liked it so much we put it in his book Heartland: Farm Forward Recipes From the Great Midwest.

-For home cooking, it isn't practical to bake large trays and cut out rounds like I originally did for restaurant service as I'd sell anywhere from 30-50 slices a day, but the kale pie works great in a 3:2:1 dough, 3,2,1 referring loosely to the proportions of flour, butter and water respectively-a handy kitchen pnemonic recipe for generic pie dough.
-After the pie is done and cooled, you can serve slices warmed up, cool, room temp, and everything in between.
+For home cooking, it isn't practical to bake large trays and cut out rounds like I originally did for restaurant service as I'd sell anywhere from 30-50 slices a day, but the spinach pie works great in a simple pie crust dough.

-One of my favorite ways I served it at home was as a simple lunch with some of my mushroom conserve from the previous season, warmed up and tossed with a few leaves of lacinato kale dressed with the mushroom liquid a squeeze of lemon.
-Winter is best time to use up your preserves, and I like to really stress the idea that pickled mushrooms don’t need to be ice cold, or be a novelty eaten all themselves out of a jar, using them in general cooking is great.
+One of my favorite ways I served it at home was as a simple lunch with some of my mushroom conserve from the previous season, warmed up and tossed with a few fresh greens dressed with a squeeze of lemon.

-You also don’t necessarily have to puree the filling.
-There’s a lot of other interesting greens that when blanched, squeezed dry and finely chopped would work, but soft greens like chard, and spinach are probably my favorite.
-More or less, I’ve meant this post to be an example of the different ways I use pickled mushrooms in assembling a dish, not a tour-de-force on making a kale tart.
+You don’t necessarily have to puree the filling.
+There’s a lot of other interesting greens that could work too.
+Soft greens like chard, and spinach are probably my favorite.
+Kale and tougher greens will need to be strained.

 - 2 cups heavy cream or half and half